logaretm/vee-validate/contributing.md

 `npm run test:watch`

-currently I'm not testing the directive and the mixin, I will work on adding those tests later.
+Currently I'm not testing the directive and the mixin, I will work on adding those tests later if I can, help will be appreciated.

 ### Building